ImmutableVariable/learnityourself/docs/python/04-data-structures/05-sets.md

 ### Difference

-The difference contains elements that are in the first set but not in the second:
+A difference contains elements that are only in one set and not in the other:

 ```python
 set1 = {1, 2, 3}